 Systematic synthetic phonics has been in the spotlight lately, with the trial of a Year 1 Phonics Check in South Australia and the New South Wales government allocating funding for decodable texts.
 So what exactly is systematic synthetic phonics?
 What evidence is there for its effectiveness?
 And how does Sound Waves fit into the picture?

-Systematic synthetic phonics is the explicit teaching of how speech sounds (phonemes) are represented by letters (graphemes).
+Systematic synthetic phonics is an approach to phonics instruction that involves explicitly and systematically teaching the relationship between phonemes and graphemes.
 Instruction focuses on developing students’ ability to segment words into sounds and synthesise, or blend, sounds to form words.
-Lessons are systematically sequenced so that students progress from learning simple, broadly applicable sound–letter relationships to those that are more complex and unusual.
+Lessons are systematically sequenced so that students progress from learning simple, broadly applicable phoneme–grapheme relationships to those that are more complex and unusual.
 In the early years, lessons also incorporate the use of decodable texts to teach reading.

 There’s been a lot of research in recent years analysing different approaches to teaching reading and spelling.
 This research shows that systematic synthetic phonics is an essential and effective method for developing students’ reading and spelling proficiency.
 Several relevant studies and reports from the past two decades are summarised below.